Giants and Toys: Production

-Giants and Toys was a short story written by Takeshi Kaikō.
+Giants and Toys originated as a short story written by Takeshi Kaikō.
 After Kaikō won the Akutagawa Prize in 1957 for The Naked King, Daiei Film bought the rights to Giants and Toys.
 The story was an entry in the "business novel" (経済小説, keizai shōsetsu) genre, which satirizes Japanese workers' devotion to their corporations.

-Legacy
+Reception and legacy

 In the British Film Institute's list of the best Japanese films from 1925 to the present, reviewer Jasper Sharp describes Giants and Toys as a "deliciously wicked satire on the new cut-throat competitiveness of the postwar corporate world" and a "marker point of modernist cinema".

+The film has been shown at the Berkeley Art Museum and Pacific Film Archive in 1979 and 1990, and the Cinémathèque Française in 2007.